DaveSprague/mig/README.md

-# MING (Mosquitto, InfluxDB, Nginx, Grafana)
+# MIG (Mosquitto, InfluxDB, Grafana)

-MING is a containerised IoT sensor server stack in the traditions of LAMP.
+MIG is a containerised IoT sensor server stack in the traditions of LAMP and TIG.
-In our case the "N" in MING stands for nginx

 This is a Docker Compose collection of containers that implement: